Brainisthekey/Crypto-CLI/README.md

 ## Additional information

-Please, use [these](https://www.conventionalcommits.org/en/v1.0.0/#summary) commit message guidelines.
+[these](https://www.conventionalcommits.org/en/v1.0.0/#summary) is used to commit message guidelines.